Mining Engineering Bachelor's Degree

 The mission of the Bachelor of Science in Mining Engineering degree program is to continue to improve and maintain quality undergraduate and graduate programs supported by an up-to-date curriculum and innovative research, and to produce technically competent mining engineers who possess team skills and are cognizant of the changing needs of an environmentally sensitive society.

-A bachelor’s degree in mining engineering will prepare you for a career in mining and aggregate industries or graduate study.
-As a mining engineer, you will be able to work in all aspects of exploring, planning, extracting, and processing minerals.
+Discover a world of opportunity.
+Graduate with a bachelor’s degree in mining engineering.
+It will prepare you for a career in mining and aggregate industries or graduate study.
+Mining engineers work in all aspects of exploring, planning, extracting, and processing minerals.

 • Mining engineer